Keszi94/pawgress/README.md

 ### Code Used

-* [Bootstrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) for the base template.
+* I have grabbed various codes from the [Bootstrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
 * I used [CSS Gradient.io](https://cssgradient.io/) to generate the css code for the courses detail page header background.
 * All icons used on the side are from [Font Awesome](https://fontawesome.com/).